GrayRats/firefox-settings/README.md

 	//Limit memory cache size. (xx = value in MB)

     browser.sessionhistory.max_entries = xx
-	//Limit maximum pages in session history. (how many URLs you can traverse using the Forward or Back button)
+	//Limit maximum pages in session history. <sup>(how many URLs you can traverse using the Forward or Back button)</sup>

     browser.sessionstore.max_tabs_undo = xx
 	//Limit max closed tabs you can reopen.